huangET315/NINE-Chat-Generator/README.md

 # Knowing Issues
 Issues I already know and will be fix soon
 - Did not optmized for mobile or low width device
+- Can't pause after play, have to refresh the page
 # WIP
 Things I'm currently working on
 - Avatar preview at top right